craftercms/docs/source/developers/draft.md

 * Index: When working with collections (e.g. component selectors or repeat groups), the index of the item within it’s container collection (e.g. `0`)
   * Indexes can be compound, comprised of the full path of indexes to that item in the collection (e.g. `0.1`).

-XB’s ICE engine requires — at times — what might be considered slightly more verbose markup structure than if one wouldn't’t be concerned with integrating with XB.
-In order for the system to be able to direct authors to every piece of the model as well as allowing them to edit in line, you need to register each piece of the model as an element on your app/page.
+XB’s ICE engine requires — at times — what might be considered slightly more verbose markup structure.
+In order for the system to be able to direct authors to every piece of the model, as well as allowing them to edit in line, you need to register each piece of the model as an element on your view.

-For example, consider a carousel, where the carousel is modelled as a Crafter CMS component that has a repeat group field called `slides_o` which has two inner fields called `caption_s` and `image_s`…
+For example, consider a carousel, where the carousel is modelled as a Crafter CMS component that has a repeat group field called `slides_o` which has two inner fields called `caption_s` and `image_s`...

-Disregarding specific demands of any given carousel/slider library, the markup for a carousel may look like this:
+The markup for a carousel may look like this:

 ```html
   <div class=“carousel”>